How To Use I2P | I2P Tutorial & Setup GuideCategory: darknets

-I2P is a complex beast with a lot going on under the hide, so this explanation will be a vast, yet useful, oversimplification.
+I2P is a complex beast with a lot going on under the hood, so this explanation will be a vast, yet useful, oversimplification.
 If you want a technical explanation rather than a simplified analogy go ahead and give the I2P Technical Documentation a visit, otherwise keep reading.

 Think of the mail system.
 Imagine that you had two mailboxes: one that you receive mail in, and one that you send mail through.
 Imagine also that your friend Johnny had the same thing, as well as everyone else in your neighborhood.
 The way I2P works is that if you want to send a message to Johnny you place the letter in your outgoing mailbox addressed to him.
 Then three neighbors pass the letter off to each-other, with each neighbor not knowing who the letter came from before the person that handed it to them.
 These people are analogous to what we call a 'tunnel' in I2P.

 After the letter reaches the end of this tunnel, it goes to Johnny's tunnel.
 So it goes to one person, who hands it to another, who hands it to another, etc., until it reaches Johnny.
 If Johnny want's to send a letter back this process happens in reverse (but with a different set of people handling the messages).
 This example is extremely simplified, so I'll try to expand on it now that the basic fundamental idea is down.

 The first obvious question is why don't you just give the letter to Johnny directly?
 The answer is that if the letter was sent to Johnny directly and Eve was watching, she'd see it.
 This is not at all anonymous.
 By sending it through multiple people we create a large degree of anonymity.